hpiwowar/citation11k/analysis/stats_knit_.md

 *wrap-up thoughts*

 - Making data available doesn’t just increase the impact of research by a certain amount: opens it up to whole new *types* of use.
-- Citations are not the main reason to make data available: multiple benefits to science and the individual investigator
+- article-level citation numbers are likely to become more important as the flaws in using journal impact factor for article-level assessment become more mainstream and article-level metrics become more available *maybe skip this, though relevant given that IF is still seen as so important*
 - There are other important metrics of reuse than just citation.
 Impact on practicioners, educational use, etc.
-- article-level citation numbers are likely to become more important as the flaws in using journal impact factor for article-level assessment become more mainstream and article-level metrics become more available
+- Citations are not the main reason to make data available: multiple benefits to science and the individual investigator (increase collaboration possibilities, reputation, etc)

 ## Acknowledgements